ellmau/adf-obdd/docs/adf-bdd.md

                                   heuristics a
         --stmcb                   Compute the stable models with the help of modelcounting using heuristics b
-        --stmpre                  Compute the stable models with a pre-filter (only hybrid lib-mode) --stmrew                  Compute the stable models with a single-formula rewriting (only hybrid lib-mode)
+        --stmng                   Compute the stable models with the nogood-learning based approach --stmpre                  Compute the stable models with a pre-filter (only hybrid lib-mode) --stmrew                  Compute the stable models with a single-formula rewriting (only hybrid lib-mode)
         --stmrew2                 Compute the stable models with a single-formula rewriting on internal representation(only hybrid lib-mode)
+        --twoval                  Compute the two valued models with the nogood-learning based approach
     -v                            Sets log verbosity (multiple times means more verbose) -V, --version                 Print version information
 ```